ZakheleNdlovu/navigation-bar/readme.txt

-this is a navigation bar
+This is a web navigation bar

+It was created with html , css and javascript.